songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

     }
 ```

+Now if we go further into the structure of the value class `Decision.Multi`,
-A multi-decision (`Decision.Multi`) is a decision container, it contains
+you can see that a multi-decision is a decision container, it contains
-multiple decisions inside it:
+multiple child decisions inside it:

 ```java
     public static class Multi extends Decision implements ToXContentFragment {